 Legally speaking, learning the road signs is one of the primary requirements for getting a driver’s license.
 The LTO written exam even has a section dedicated to it.

-What are Different Types of Road Signs in the Philippines?
+7 Types of Road Traffic Signs in the Philippines and Their Meanings

 You’ll see assortments of road and traffic signs in the Philippines, and it’s important that you know them by heart.
-These signs can be divided into the following categories.
+These signs can be divided into seven categories.

-As the name suggests, regulatory signs provide information on traffic laws and regulations.
+As the name suggests, regulatory signs provide information on traffic laws in the Philippines.
 Some classic examples include STOP, GIVE WAY, NO ENTRY, and speed limit signs.
-Because motorists are obliged to follow these signs, violating them will result in penalty and sanction.
+Because motorists are obliged to follow these signs, violating them will result in penalties and sanctions.

-Signs under this category are designed to warn motorists and pedestrians about the potentially dangerous conditions on the road or sidewalk.
+Signs under this category warn motorists and pedestrians about the hazards on the road or sidewalk.
 They may tell drivers that the road is steep or there’s a hump ahead.
 Some signs also tell road users that the area they’re traversing may be prone to flooding and landslides.

 A few good examples include SLIPPERY WHEN WET, RAILROAD CROSSING, SLOW DOWN PED XING AHEAD, and VERTICAL CLEARANCE.